Joe Buck, voice of NFL on Fox, learns he’ll join dad in Pro Football Hall of Fame

 “What a night.
 Absolutely blown away and honored,” Buck said of his reaction to the news.

-The screen then showed an image of Buck’s father, Jack, the longtime voice of baseball’s St. Louis Cardinals who also had a distinguished career doing MLB and NFL broadcasts for national networks, including FOX.
+The screen then showed an image of Buck’s father, Jack, the longtime voice of baseball’s St. Louis Cardinals who also had a distinguished career doing MLB and NFL broadcasts for national networks.

 CLICK HERE TO GET THE FOX NEWS APP